Westin Harbour Castle Hotel: History

 The hotel was built by the Campeau Corporation, after Canadian real estate tycoon Robert Campeau was given permission by the city of Toronto in 1972 to turn industrial land on the city's waterfront into a 30-acre residential and commercial development.
 The 38-story twin-towered 963-room hotel opened in April 1975 as the Harbour Castle Hotel.
 Cut off from the city by the Gardiner Expressway, the hotel was at first unsuccessful, with an occupancy rate of only 46.2% in its first year and an even lower rate in its second.
 Hilton International assumed management in 1977, and the hotel was renamed the Toronto Hilton Harbour Castle.

 Hong Kong business magnate Li Ka-Shing purchased the hotel from Campeau in 1981.
 In a complicated management swap in 1987, Hilton Hotels traded operation of the property for the Westin Hotel on University Avenue.
-The Harbour Castle became the Harbour Castle Westin, while the former Westin became the Toronto Hilton.
+The Harbour Castle became the Harbour Castle Westin, while the former Westin became the Hilton Toronto.
 Li sold the property to Westin Hotels in 1990.